-White mist drifted through the bushy firs.
-Sometimes steep mountains loomed then vanished into the hurrying vapour.
-Cold fog muffled sounds yet from the whole valley came the thump, clang and scrape of shovels as small groups of South Vietnamese paratroops, heavily armed and merging with the gloom, attacked the stony soil.
-Towards the northern end of the landing zone a tall soldier, constantly alert, stood guard, an automatic rifle tucked under his right arm, a damp jungle hat pulled low over his brow, watching scores of camouflaged moles burrow into the valley floor.
+White mist drifted through bushy firs scattered along a valley bordered by a shallow river.
+Sometimes steep mountains loomed though swiftly vanished into the hurrying vapour.
+Cold fog muffled sounds yet from all around came the thump, clang and scrape of shovels as small groups of South Vietnamese paratroops, heavily armed and merging with the gloom, attacked the rust red soil.
+Towards the eastern end of the landing zone a tall soldier, constantly alert, stood guard, an automatic rifle tucked under his right arm, a damp jungle hat pulled low over his brow, watching scores of camouflaged moles burrow into the valley floor.

-Several paces beyond him, a stocky Vietnamese squatted on some open ground, a radio strapped on his hunched back, its aerial bending slightly with each wind breath; his neck twisted constantly because the headphones denied him a vital warning of danger.
+Several paces beyond him, a stocky Vietnamese squatted among some tufts of rough grass, a radio strapped on his hunched back, its aerial bending slightly with each wind breath; his neck twisted constantly as he stared about because the headphones denied him a vital warning of danger.

 Surely they couldn't dig much longer.
-North Vietnamese short range wireless traffic implied that somebody pulled a noose tighter every minute.
-And if anything happened to Tu, he must replace him as forward air controller.
-Keeping his eyes on the tree line, his mind ran through the call signs for all three companies, their own as forward air control, and rehearsed the landing zone co-ordinates in both languages.
-Three hundred men would rely on his nerves and skill to guide the helicopters that must find this valley lost among cloud smothered mountains.
+North Vietnamese short range wireless traffic implied that their presence had been discovered and somebody pulled a noose tighter every minute.
+Further, if anything happened to Tu, he must replace him as forward air controller.
+Never taking his eyes off the tree line, his mind ran through the call signs for all three companies, their own as forward air control, and rehearsed the landing zone co-ordinates in both languages.
+Almost four hundred men would rely on his nerves and skill to guide the helicopters that must find this valley lost among cloud smothered mountains.

 Advancing a few more paces towards the Sergeant Major, he grumbled in cultured Vietnamese, ' We're quite mad. '